 - Work 4.5 hours in one day to earn $100

-Apps like Shipt and Instacart give you the opportunity to pick up grocery orders and deliver them to people’s homes.
-All you need to get started is to be 18+, have a smartphone, valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.
+Apps such as Shipt and Instacart pay you to pick up grocery orders and deliver them to people’s homes.
+You need to be at least 18 years old and have a smartphone, valid driver’s license, auto insurance and a reliable vehicle — plus be able to lift about 40 pounds.

 Shipt says you can earn anywhere between $16 to $22 an hour.
 There’s the potential to earn even more when you factor in tips.